LyleCoryMiller/Sales-Returns-Strategy-Profitability-Dashboard/README.md

 ## Final Thoughts 📝
 This project demonstrates core capabilities expected of **Business Analysts**, **Operations Analysts**, and **CRM Specialists**—turning raw transaction data into actionable business insights.
 It demonstrates the ability to identify performance issues, support decision-making, and propose strategic improvements based on data.

+>This project is part of a business-focused analytics portfolio designed to support CRM, operations, and BI roles.
+For more projects, visit my main GitHub portfolio.